sylferreira/projeto_looker_o2c/schema_documentation.md

 ---

-## 🔍 Observações
+## Observations

-- Datas são sempre **DATE**, nunca DATETIME
+- Date are **DATE**, not DATETIME
-- Campos numéricos vêm tratados como INT64
+- Numeric fields as INT64
-- Offender é categorizado para análise de Supply Chain
+- Offender is a Supply Chain  category analysis